Non-stationarity in correlation matrices for wind turbine SCADA-data and implications for failure detection: Acknowledgments

-We acknowledge fruitful conversations with Prof. Dr. J. Peinke, Dr. M. Wächter, C. Phillipp and Dr. T. Lichtenstein.
-This study was carried out in the project \textit{Wind farm virtual Site Assistant for O\&M decision support – advanced methods for big data analysis} (WiSAbigdata) funded by the Federal Ministry of Economics Affairs and Energy, Germany (BMWi).
+We are most grateful to \emph{Vattenfall AB} for providing the data.
+We acknowledge fruitful conversations with Joachim Peinke, Matthias Wächter, Christian Phillipp, Timo Lichtenstein and Anton Heckens.
+This study was carried out in the project \emph{Wind farm virtual Site Assistant for O\&M decision support – advanced methods for big data analysis} (WiSAbigdata) funded by the Federal Ministry of Economics Affairs and Energy, Germany (BMWi).
 One of us (H.M.B.) thanks for financial support in this project.
-We are very grateful to \textit{Vattenfall AB} for providing the data.